claireloconnell/claireloconnell.github.io/_publications/2021-03-12-A-comparison-of-common-behavioral-observation-software-applications-and-recommendations-for-use.md

 title: "A comparison of common behavioral observation software applications and recommendations for use"
 collection: publications
 permalink: /publication/2021-03-12-A-comparison-of-common-behavioral-observation-software-applications-and-recommendations-for-use
-excerpt: 'We review six software applications for handheld computers that are available for real-time entry of behavioral observations: Animal Behaviour Pro, Animal Observer, BORIS, CyberTracker, Prim8, and ZooMonitor.'
+excerpt: '**We review six software applications for handheld computers that are available for real-time entry of behavioral observations: Animal Behaviour Pro, Animal Observer, BORIS, CyberTracker, Prim8, and ZooMonitor.**'
 date: 2021-03-12
 venue: 'Ethology'
 paperurl: 'https://arxiv.org/abs/2103.07576'